gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ## Hardware Synchronization

 In order to view the state of the pack and control it remotely, the two devices must be physically connected and have been sychnronized via the built-in software.
-On the ESP32 are 2 on-board LED's which will show the current status.
+On the ESP32 are 2 on-board LEDs which will show the current status.
 A red LED indicates the device is powered and should be accessible via WiFi.
 A blue LED indicates the device has successfully synchronized with the Proton Pack.

 ## Web UI